FrankMS3/Earthquake-Visualisation/README.md

 # USGS Interactive Earthquake Visualisation

+Languages used: HTML/CSS, JavaScript

 The GeoJSON data used is retrieved from the United States Geological Survey (USGS) website, available [here](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).
 Specifically, the dataset visualised here contains data on all recorded earthquakes over the past 7 days.